Sakhalin Railway: History

 In 1911, a 64 km branch was built from Yuzhno-Sakhalinsk to Starodubskoye (Sakaehama).
 Between 1918 and 1921, the towns of Nevelsk (本斗 (Honto)), Kholmsk (真岡 (Maoka)), Chekhov (野田 (Noda)) and Tomari (泊居 (Tomarioru)) were also connected to the network.
 The Japanese railway network consisted of the Western Karafuto Railway from Naihoro (Gornozavodsk) to Tomarioru, and the Eastern Karafuto Railways from Otomari to Koton (Pobedino) until 1944.
 Its total length was over 1225 km.

 After the Second World War, control of the whole of the island passed to the Soviet Union, including the island's complete rail network and rolling stock.
 Wagons from the Soviet railways were re-gauged for use on the island.
 The locomotive factory in Lyudinovo produced diesel locomotives of the models TG16 and TG21 specifically for use on the island's narrow gauge network.
 Additionally, trains were imported from Japan, such as the purpose-made A1 sets made by Hitachi Rail and Teikoku Sharyo (1958-1960), followed by the D2 sets made by Fuji Heavy Industries (1986) and ex-JNR KiHa 58 railcars, purchased second hand in the early 1990s.

 The Soviet era saw the network extend into the north of the island, with a total extent in 1992 of 2500 km.
 By 2006, little-used sections such as Dachnoye–Aniva and Dolinsk–Starodubskoye had been closed, but the network still had a total length of 2025 km.

 In 1992, the Sakhalin Railway was split from the Far Eastern Railway and made its own administrative entity.
 It reverted to being part of the Far Eastern Railway in 2010.

+In 1994, the treacherous Yuzhno-Sakhalinsk to Kholmsk route was closed.
+Its "Devil's Bridge" remains a tourist attraction.
+Trains from Yuzhno-Sakhalinsk to Kholmsk have since taken the circuitous route via Tomari.